equodev/equo/docs/CONTRIBUTING.md

 * [Setup the development environment](setup-environment.md).
 * After that, clone this project.
 Open a terminal in the framework folder and build it with Gradle for the first time with `./gradlew assemble`.
 * Import the project in Eclipse (the one configured before in the setup phase) into a new workspace.
-Configure compilance compatibility to generate _.class_ files for Java 1.8 (Window -> Preferences -> Java -> Compiler).
 * Then, you can start to make modifications.
 Eclipse will automatically be building the framework on saved changes and you can [develop an Equo app in parallel consuming local framework](develop-app-in-parallel.md) to test the changes.

 ## Coding Style